 While her research regarding human relationships and social behaviour is applicable to all, Anna’s skill as an anthropologist also has value for businesses in understanding their staff, customers and consumers.
 As a consequence, she has worked with a number of national and international companies to provide training, research and consultancy to inform and actively contribute to their marketing and PR campaigns.
 She is able to design and carry out bespoke research, compile reports, provide tailored workshops and take part in print, new media and broadcast campaigns to promote the company’s PR message.

 In her spare time Anna is an avid gardener and animal lover.
-She lives with her three dogs, 2 rabbits and a guinea pig (plus her husband and children) in rural Buckinghamshire.
+She lives with her three dogs, 2 rabbits and 4 guinea pigs (plus her husband and children) in rural Buckinghamshire.
 She still believes she will one day reach her life goal of becoming a zoo keeper but until then intends to satisfy herself by adopting a couple of donkeys.

 Anna Machin’s agent is Hilary Murray, who can be contacted at [email protected]